jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 **No access to the licensing server**

-If the device(s) cannot reach `ping.projects.bayton.org`, a valid licence cannot be confirmed, and customisations will not apply.
+If the device(s) cannot reach `ping.projects.bayton.org`, a valid licence cannot be confirmed, and restrictions will not apply.
 See [network requirements](/projects/managed-settings/support/managed-settings-requirements/).

 **Invalid/unlicensed organisation ID**

-Customisations are only supported on licensed organisation IDs.
-On invalid or unlicensed organisation IDs, customisations will be ignored.
+Integrations are only supported on licensed organisation IDs.
+On invalid or unlicensed organisation IDs, none of the integration services run.

 If you're licensed, please ensure the organisation ID added to the managed config is correct, validate the device(s) can reach the licensing server, and reach out to [project-support@bayton.org](mailto:project-support@bayton.org) for further assistance.